peterlacko/pulp-automation-ci/README.md

 ## Setup for local deployment
 * configure templated property file from jenkins-jobs directory
-* run localSetup.sh which will propmt you to enter rest of configuration settings
+* run localSetup.sh script which will propmt you to enter rest of configuration settings
+* source output script of previous step
 * copy your private key to .
+* **Tags:** you can specify which tasks from playbook should run by --tags resp which should be skipped by --skip-tags, supported tags for playbooks are in []
 * set up automation runner node as follows
     * `ansible-playbook -i ec2.py automation-runner-deploy.yml -e @global_vars.yml`
     * `ansible-playbook -i ec2.py automation-runner-configure.yml -e @global_vars.yml`
 * Comment out test scenarios you don't want to run in automation-{deploy,configure,run}.yml files and then run
     * `ansible-playbook -i ec2.py automation-deploy.yml -e @global_vars.yml`
     * `ansible-playbook -i ec2.py automation-configure.yml -e @global_vars.yml`
-    * `ansible-playbook -i ec2.py automation-run.yml -e @global_vars.yml`
+    * `ansible-playbook -i ec2.py automation-run.yml -e @global_vars.yml` [run_automation]
 * results will be present in local xml JUnit file
 * for running sigle tests, try your own configuration, run commands, etc, you can still ssh into automation runner or automation node

 ## Setup for jenkins
 Coming Soon